 Companies may prioritize their campaigns and investments across channels – but that alone is not enough to delight customers.
 The key to success lies in a holistic approach.
-Therefore, stakeholders need to understand the customer journey in detail.
+To do this, stakeholders need to understand the customer journey in detail.

 Despite increasing digitization, companies should not ignore the omnichannel perspective and sharpen their holistic view of actual customer behavior.
-It is important to aggregate all findings along the journey, to convert them into meaningful measures if necessary, as well as to prioritize them, assign them to the responsible stakeholders, and ultimately to make their success transparent.
+It is important to aggregate all findings along the journey, to convert them into meaningful measures if necessary, to prioritize them, to assign them to the responsible stakeholders, and to make their success transparent.
 Then customers receive the same perfect customer experience at all touchpoints – whether offline or online – which binds them to a company in the long term.